MashCOde20/MashCOde20/README.md

 - 👋 Hi, I’m @MashCOde20
-- 👀 I’m interested in Software Development and Deep Learning
+- 👀 I’m interested in Software Development
 - 🌱 I’m currently learning DevOps and Software Engineering
-- 💞️ I’m looking to collaborate on Deep and Machine Learning Projects
+- 💞️ I’m looking to collaborate on any type of projects
-- 📫 How to reach me mashton2525@outlook.com
+- 📫 How to reach me MatthewDev1011@gmail.com

 <!---
 MashCOde20/MashCOde20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.